djstevenson/songs-to-the-siren-swift-static/README.md

 ruby -rwebrick -e'WEBrick::HTTPServer.new(:Port => 8000, :DocumentRoot => Dir.pwd).start'
 ```

-You can then visit http://localhost:8000/home/index.html
+You can then visit http://localhost:8000/home/

+TODO ^ needs fixing to remove the 'home/' part of the URL